luispedro/luispedro_org/content/pages/software/jug.rst

 different machines.
 The other uses a redis database and all it needs is for different processes to be able to communicate with a common redis server.

 Jug is a pure Python implementation and should work on any platform.
+Python 3 is also supported (at least 3.3 and greater).

-`Jug Documentation and Tutorial <http://packages.python.org/Jug/>`__
+`Jug Documentation and Tutorial <http://jug.rtfd.org>`__

 Short Example
 -------------